 AtriCure, Inc. and certain of its current and former officers were named as defendants in a purported securities class action lawsuit filed in the United States District Court for the Southern District of New York (Levine v.
 AtriCure, Inc., Case No. 06 CV 14324 (United States District Court for the Southern District of New York)).
 The suit alleges violations of the federal securities laws and seeks damages on behalf of purchasers of the Company's common stock during the period from our initial public offering in August 2005 through February 16, 2006.
 The Company filed a motion to dismiss the lawsuit for lack of subject matter jurisdiction.
 This motion was denied in September 2007, and a motion for reconsideration of that denial was denied in January 2009.
-Although the Company admitted no wrongdoing, as of December 31, 2009, the Company recorded a liability of \$2.0 million, which represented an estimate of the potential defense and/or settlement costs.
-In addition, the Company recorded a related receivable of \$2.0 million from its insurance carrier for the potential defense and/or settlement costs, as recovery is deemed probable.
+Although the Company admitted no wrongdoing, as of December 31, 2009, the Company recorded a liability of \$2,000,000, which represented an estimate of the potential defense and/or settlement costs, of which the Company expects to recover all of that loss through an insurance claim.
+As such, the Company has recorded a \$2,000,000 asset within other current assets, which represents the amount considered probable of recovery from the insurance claim.

 On December 12, 2008 AtriCure, Inc. and certain of its current executive officers were named in a putative class action lawsuit which is now captioned In re AtriCure, Inc. Securities Litigation, filed in the U.S. District Court for the Southern District of Ohio, Western Division.
 The plaintiffs allege violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder and seek unspecified damages against AtriCure, Inc. and certain of its current executive officers.
 The plaintiffs allege, among other things, that the defendants issued materially false and misleading statements that failed to disclose that the Company improperly promoted certain products to physicians and caused the filing of false claims for reimbursement.
-The class period alleged ran from May 10, 2007 through October 31, 2008.
 In July 2009 the Company filed a motion to dismiss, and in September 2009, the plaintiffs filed their memorandum in opposition to the Company's motion to dismiss to which the Company responded on November 9, 2009.
 On March 29, 2010, the court granted in part and denied in part the Company's motion to dismiss and, in particular, dismissed the claim that the Company caused the filing of false claims for reimbursement.
-The Company intends to continue to vigorously defend this lawsuit.
-The Company's liability, if any, resulting from this legal proceeding cannot be estimated, and as such, no liability is recorded within the Condensed Consolidated Financial Statements related to this matter.
+Although the Company admitted no wrongdoing, as of June 30, 2010, the Company recorded a liability of \$2,750,000, which represented an estimate of the potential defense and/or settlement costs, of which the Company expects to recover all of that loss through an insurance claim.
+As such, the Company has recorded a \$2,750,000 asset within other current assets, which represents the amount considered probable of recovery from the insurance claim.